TIM SCHAFER'S STICKING UP FOR PETER MOLYNEUX

-American Truck Simulator is the successor to European Truck Simulator 2, which VICE contributor Andy Kelly got stuck into for a good 30 hours recently.
+American Truck Simulator is the successor to European Truck Simulator 2, which VICE contributor Andy Kelly played for a good 30 hours recently.
 You can hazard a guess at what it's all about.
 Handsomely hirsute PS4 exclusive The Order: 1886 is finally out now, too, and has proven quite the divisive proposition.
 On the one hand, it's very pretty.
 On the other, it plays like a dog that perhaps should have been put out of its misery years ago.
-Read our interview with creative director Ru Weerasuriya here – it's like he knew a kicking was coming.
+Read our interview with creative director Ru Weerasuriya here—it's like he knew a kicking was coming.

 If The Order's getting you down, here's a mobile pick-me-up: Alto's Adventure is a very attractive endless runner which casts you as a snowboarder, but it has a Journey vibe to its launch trailer (below).
 It's out now for iOS, and I'll probably be picking it up because there are llamas in it and, as Jeff Minter made clear years ago, llamas are freaking great.